Must Blockchain be a slow and expensive Database? Cardano is going to rewrite History.

 Basically, each project has two basic options to improve the current most pressing blockchain problem, scalability.
 The team can improve the network consensus on the first layer, or use another layer with different properties.
 An example of the first option is working on PoS and sharding.
 An example of the latter is to build a second layer such as the Lightning Network (LN).
 This approach is called layered architecture.

 Bitcoin, as the representative of the first generation blockchain, chose the second option.
 The coins are passed from the first layer to the second layer, where lightning-fast and cheap transactions with much higher network throughput can be used.
-Lightning Network is a completely different, separate network with its own nodes, addresses, wallets, etc. Transferring coins to and from the second layer requires on-chain transactions on the first layer.
+Lightning Network is a completely different, separate network with its own nodes, addresses, wallets, etc. Transferring coins to and from the second layer require on-chain transactions on the first layer.

 However, this solution also has a few disadvantages.
 Once the coin appears on the second layer, the security of your coins is fully dependent on that layer.
 LN has no network consensus where nodes would try to agree on one version of the truth.
 Instead of this, there is an effort to ensure that the transfer of coins between layers is sufficiently secure and that the coins cannot be created from a thin air or lost within the established payment channel, for example between Alice and Bob.
 Security will be supervised by centralized entities called Watchers (as far as I know there is no incentive mechanism).